johnalison/WorkingPhilosophy/PerfectionNotRequired.md

 - Dont try to be right, try to be less wrong.
   - One big mistake people repeatedly make is focusing on proving themselves right, instead of focusing on achieving the best outcome.
 This is the wrong side of right.

+- Somebody who gives their best effort at everything they do is going to go much further in life (and have a happier one) than somebody who is obsessed with coming in first place or who never earnestly tries.